lubianat/WikidataIntegrator_docs/basic.md

  ```
 Note that you are passing the login_instance as a parameter: the function will use the credentials there
 to write to Wikidata.

-To perform the writing, WDI tries to identify an item with data in the `data` slot.
-In the example here, it
-would identify the item for [FOXP3](https://www.wikidata.org/wiki/Q21163319), which matches the data.
+If the `wd_item.wd_item_id` is empty, WDI will create a new item with the data.
-It would not, however, write anything: that statement is already present!

-N
+If the `wd_item.wd_item_id` points to an Wikidata QID, WDI will add the statements to this item.